Ascension St. John Hospital Infectious Diseases Fellowship

 Ambulatory Care Facilities Experience

-Throughout training, continuous outpatient clinic experience is maintained with two half-days per week.
+Throughout training, continuous outpatient experience is maintained at one to two half-days per week.
 Our outpatient facilities adjoin the hospital and provide convenient arrangements for proper and timely outpatient practice.
-During outpatient settings, trainees are supervised by the teaching faculty and topics relevant to outpatient practice are discussed.
+During outpatient settings, the teaching faculty supervises trainees and topics relevant to outpatient practice are discussed.

-Trainees gain progressive experience in the methods of infection control, surveillance, outbreak investigation and analysis of infection rates.
-During the ongoing Epidemiology rotation in the second year, trainees are assigned an epidemiological problem to solve under the direction of our hospital epidemiologist and present the results to the Infection Control Committee.
+Trainees gain progressive experience in the methods of infection control, surveillance, outbreak investigation and analysis of infection rates in a six month block.
+Attendance and participation in Infection Control committee meetings three times per month are required in the second year.
+They are assigned an epidemiological problem to solve under the direction of our hospital epidemiologist and present the results to the Infection Control Committee.
 Trainees are also provided an opportunity to attend one of the CDC-sponsored epidemiology courses to complement training in infection control.